Get help with: Getting Started, Features, How-to, Tutorials, Videos.

 We highly recommend adding a “Start CloudAhoy” item in your checklist.

 We have added a "Start CloudAhoy" item to our checklists, just before engine start.
 In this way, the sum of ground and air times reported by CloudAhoy is approximately the Hobbs time.
-So just before starting the engine, start the CloudAhoy app on your iPhone, iPad, or Android, verify that the flight information is correct, tap START and if needed, secure the device in place.
+So just before starting the engine, start the CloudAhoy app on your iPhone, or iPad, verify that the flight information is correct, tap START and if needed, secure the device in place.
 Then forget about CloudAhoy until after you land.

 Don't worry about it -- the data logging stops automatically after you land, taxi to the ramp and park.
 You can always stop the logging manually by tapping the STOP button.